rueedlinger/ntwitter/README.md

 This node.js project consist of the following files:

-+ conf/index.js - adapt the configuration to your need.
++ conf/index.js - adapt the configuration to your need. (eg. twitter credentials, which keywords you want to collect, etc. )
-+ net - mock netcat socket server and tcp client which sends fetched twitter stream (JSON) to a specify tcp flume agent server.
++ net - mock netcat socket server and tcp client which sends fetched twitter stream (JSON) to a specify tcp Apache Flume agent server.
 + util - utilities which formats tweets to a readable format.
 + stream.js - listen to the public twitter stream for specific keywords.
 + fetch.js - fetch twitter streams from different twitter accounts.